PO Box 4744

 2006: PSR Maine staff and members joined with the Maine Chapter of the Sierra Club’s Joan Saxe, the Maine Council of Churches’ Andy Burt and ALA Maine’s Norm Anderson to create Maine Partners for Cool Communities, a grassroots organizing effort to engage Maine citizens in climate change mitigation.

-2008: With the help of legislative testimony from PSR Maine member Dr Lani Graham, aggressive organizing by Melissa Boyd, the vocal support of dozens of PSR members, and the political leadership of Hannah Pingree, the Alliance for a Clean and Healthy Maine successfully urged Maine legislators to pass LD 2048, An Act to Protect Children and the Environment from Toxic Chemicals in Toys and Children’s Products.
+2008: With the help of legislative testimony from PSR Maine member Dr Lani Graham, aggressive organizing by Melissa Boyd, the vocal support of dozens of PSR members, and the political leadership of Hannah Pingree, the Alliance for a Clean and Healthy Maine successfully urged Maine legislators to pass LD 2048, An Act to Protect Children and the Environment from Toxic Chemicals in Toys and Children’s Products (known as the Kid Safe Products Act or KSPA).

 2011: PSR Maine undergoes strategic planning narrowing focus to toxics, climate change, and nuclear weapons work.
-Transfers DVRI project which has trained hundreds of Maine physicians to the Maine Coalition to End Domestic Violence.
+Transfers DVRI project which has trained over 1,000 Maine physicians.
 Hires new ED Karen A D’Andrea.

 2013: Builds effective grassroots movement through social media work, creates new Climate Change Committee, holds annual dinner and honors Environmental Health Strategy Center and Dr Doug Dransfield with Senator Angus King as guest speaker.